-The Riparian restoration project along the San Marcos River in 2016 involved the largest project footprint (20,218 m2) of any HCP restoration project in either spring system.
-The active riparian treatment areas are depicted on Figure 17 and quantified in Table 2.
+The Riparian restoration project along the San Marcos River in 2017 involved a project footprint of 3,223 m2.
+The active riparian treatment areas are depicted on Figure 9 and quantified in Table 2.
 As in years past, the riparian restoration project took place on the banks and water's edge and did not overlap with any occupied habitat for the covered species.

-Figure 15: Restoration and Maintenance of Native Aquatic Vegetation and Enhancement of Texas wild-rice projects - San Marcos River.
+Figure 6.
+Restoration and Maintenance of Native Aquatic Vegetation and Enhancement of Texas wild-rice projects - San Marcos River.